CyranoB/readability-python/memory-bank/progress.md

 ## Next Steps

 1. **Create new test cases**: Create new test cases to fill identified gaps in test coverage.
-2. **Update API documentation**: Add comprehensive docstrings to all public functions, classes, and methods.
-3. **Implement CLI tool**: Implement the command-line interface for the library.
-4. **Package for distribution**: Package the library for distribution on PyPI.
+2. **Package for distribution**: Package the library for distribution on PyPI.